algbio/emerald-ui/src/components/alignment/ALIGNMENT_SYSTEM_DOCUMENTATION.md

 # Emerald UI Alignment Graph and Safety Windows Side Panel - System Documentation

+> **Last Updated**: July 28, 2025
+> **Status**: Current - reflects latest codebase including `showOptimalPath` feature and new General Info tab

 ## Overview
-The Emerald UI alignment visualization system consists of three main coordinated components: a **PointGridPlot** (the main canvas-based alignment graph), a **SafetyWindowsInfoPanel** (the interactive side panel for safety window navigation), and a **VisualizationSettingsPanel** (the customization panel for graph display options).
-Together they provide an interactive visualization system for exploring sequence alignments and "safety windows" - regions of confident alignment identified by the EMERALD algorithm.
+The Emerald UI alignment visualization system consists of four main coordinated components: a **PointGridPlot** (the main canvas-based alignment graph), a **SafetyWindowsInfoPanel** (the interactive side panel with general information, safety window navigation, and visualization settings), a **VisualizationSettingsPanel** (the customization panel for graph display options), and a **SequenceAlignmentViewer** (text-based sequence alignment display).
+Together they provide a comprehensive interactive visualization system for exploring sequence alignments and "safety windows" - regions of confident alignment identified by the EMERALD algorithm.

 ## Core Architecture